Local index theory and the Riemann-Roch-Grothendieck theorem for complex flat vector bundles: Background material

 \subsection{Local index theory for twisted spin Dirac operator}

-In this subsection we review the setup and the statement of the local FIT for twisted spin Dirac operator with and without the kernel bundle assumption.
+In this subsection we review the setup and the statement of the local FIT for twisted spin Dirac operator under and without the kernel bundle assumption.
 We refer to \cite[\S5]{L94} and \cite[\S7]{FL10} for the details.